aardk/sfxc_workshop_2025/sfxc-basic-tutorial.md

 ## Final correlation

-Now that we have found the clocks we can reduce the number of spectral channels to a lower amount to get a more reasonbly size data set.
+Now that we have found the clocks we can reduce the number of spectral channels to a lower amount to get a more reasonably size data set.

 Set the number of channels to 64 in our control file
 ```yaml